University of the Fraser Valley: Abbotsford

 The Abbotsford campus was UFV's first permanent campus, and opened its doors in 1983.
 A new building, containing the main institution library, First Heritage Computer Access Centre, and other instructional and support areas, was opened in the fall of 1996.
 In 1997, D Building, featuring classrooms, laboratories, and offices was opened.
 In 2002, the student activity centre and first gymnasium were opened.
 2007 brought the opening of UFV's first student residence—Baker House, as well as an expanded gymnasium facility, with the ability to seat 1,500 people.

 In 1978, trades programs started with a carpentry program.
 Initially, this program was run from Portage Avenue in Chilliwack.
 At the time, the land belonged to the Chilliwack School District, and the Ministry of Advanced Education funded the building of the carpentry shop.
 Originally, this shop was supposed to be handed over to the Chilliwack School District after 5 years, but it took nearly 12 years to secure the funding to build a replacement shop in Abbotsford.
 Other trades programs were based at the Abbotsford campus in Building C. In 1991, UCFV moved all trades programs to the Abbotsford campus.
 In 2007, UFV Trades and Technology programs moved into newly renovated facilities at the new Canada Education Park on the former Canadian Forces Base Chilliwack.
 Most programs and services based in Chilliwack moved to the new campus at CEP in 2012.

 Chilliwack campus at Canada Education Park

-The South Chilliwack Campus is located at Canada Education Park (CEP).
-It houses the Trades and Technology Centre, which opened in 2009, the Faculty of Health Sciences building and the Agriculture Centre of Excellence, which opened in May and September 2012 respectively.
+The Chilliwack campus is located at Canada Education Park (CEP).
+It houses the Trades and Technology Centre, which opened in 2009, the Faculty of Health Sciences building and the Agriculture Centre of Excellence, which opened in May 2012 and spring 2014 respectively.